DoctorLogicProduct/dltest/landing-pages/dermatology-website-design-1.md

     - src: "/uploads/content-multiplier-label.svg"
       alt: ''
     headline: ''
-    text: DoctorLogic's Content Multiplier amplifies the most relevant and engaging content pages for patients and search engines.
+    text: 'DoctorLogic''s Content Multiplier amplifies the most relevant and engaging content pages for patients and search engines.
+Using content in your digital marketing strategy is essential to SEO. '
     link: []
   class: ''
   text: ''